aspose-email/Aspose.Email-API-Reference-Tutorials/email/english/java/attachments-handling/manage-eml-attachments-aspose-email-java/_index.md

 {{< blocks/products/pf/main-container >}}

 {{< blocks/products/pf/tutorial-page-section >}}
-# How to Extract Email Attachments from EML Files Using Aspose.Email for Java: A Complete Guide
+# Parse EML File Java – Extract Attachments with Aspose.Email

 ## Introduction

-Extracting email attachments from EML files can be a headache, but with **Aspose.Email for Java** the process becomes straightforward.
-In this tutorial you’ll learn how to **extract email attachments**, parse EML files, and save those attachments to disk—all with clean, production‑ready Java code.
+If you need to **parse EML file Java** projects and pull out every attachment, you’ve come to the right place.
+In this step‑by‑step guide we’ll show you how to load an EML file, enumerate its attachments, and save each one to disk using **Aspose.Email for Java**.
+You’ll get clean, production‑ready Java code plus practical tips for real‑world scenarios such as archiving, compliance, and automated email processing.

 In this guide we’ll walk through:
-- Loading an EML file using Aspose.Email for Java
+- Loading an EML file with Aspose.Email for Java
 - Initializing and iterating over the attachment collection to **get attachment names**
 - Saving email attachments to a folder on your machine